ecorithm/eco_connect/README.md

 - `python3 setup.py sdist`
 - `twine upload dist/*`
 - enter the username / password for the pypi account found on ecorithm's one-password.
-- the username / password can be found